 Feature creation and replacement rules create new feature types by combining characteristics of specified feature types from the input data products.
 A feature creation/replacement rule basically transforms a collection of feature instances in the input stream into one or more different feature instances in the output stream.
 The created feature differs from all the input features, e.g., by adding properties of one feature to properties of another feature.

-Since new feature types must be defined in a feature catalogue for ECDIS use, there is also a ‘hybrid’ feature catalogue that contains feature type specifications for all the possible feature types which can be thus generated by rules in an Interoperability Catalogue.
+Since new feature types must be defined in a feature catalogue for ECDIS use, there is also a “hybrid” feature catalogue that contains feature type specifications for all the possible feature types which can be thus generated by rules in an Interoperability Catalogue.
 Similarly, the hybrid portrayal catalogue describes the portrayal of these feature types.

-Feature creation and replacement rules are used only in interoperability levels 3 and 4.
+Feature creation and replacement rules are used only in interoperability Levels 3 and 4.

-The process for applying such rules is illustrated in the figure below.
+The process for applying such rules is illustrated in Figure 4-4.